Stop Bartender Theft

 Why bartender theft is so hard to catch

-Theft at the bar doesn't look like theft — it looks like over-pouring, spillage, or a slow night.
+Theft at the bar doesn't look like theft.
+It looks like over-pouring, spillage, or a slow night.
 Without comparing actual usage against expected usage by shift, it's invisible.

 Free drinks for friends